German battleship Bismarck: Chase

-The Royal Navy search became frantic, as many of the British ships were low on fuel.
+The Royal Navy search widened, despite the fact that many of the British ships were low on fuel.
 Victorious and her escorting cruisers were sent west, Wake-Walker's ships continued to the south and west, and Tovey continued to steam toward the mid-Atlantic.
 Force H, with the aircraft carrier Ark Royal and steaming up from Gibraltar, was still at least a day away.
 Unaware that he had shaken off Wake-Walker, Lütjens sent long radio messages to Naval Group West headquarters in Paris.
 The signals were intercepted by the British, from which bearings were determined.
 They were wrongly plotted on board King George V, leading Tovey to believe that Bismarck was heading back to Germany through the Iceland-Faeroe gap, which kept his fleet on the wrong course for seven hours.
 By the time the mistake had been discovered, Bismarck had put a sizeable gap between herself and the British ships.

 British code-breakers were able to decrypt some of the German signals, including an order to the Luftwaffe to provide support for Bismarck making for Brest, decrypted by Jane Fawcett on 25 May 1941.
 The French Resistance provided the British with confirmation that Luftwaffe units were relocating there.
 Tovey could now turn his forces toward France to converge in areas through which Bismarck would have to pass.
 Two Consolidated Catalina flying boats from No. 209 Squadron RAF and No. 240 Squadron RAF based out of RAF Castle Archdale in Northern Ireland joined the search, covering areas where Bismarck might head in the attempt to reach occupied France.
-At 10:30 on 26 May, a Catalina piloted by Ensign Leonard B. Smith of the US Navy located her, some 690 nmi northwest of Brest.
+At 10:30 on 26 May, a Catalina piloted by British Flying Officer Dennis Briggs and co-piloted by Ensign Leonard B. Smith of the US Navy located her, some 690 nmi northwest of Brest.
 At her current speed, she would have been close enough to reach the protection of U-boats and the Luftwaffe in less than a day.
 Most British forces were not close enough to stop her.

 The only possibility for the Royal Navy was Ark Royal with Force H, under the command of Admiral James Somerville.
 Victorious, Prince of Wales, Suffolk and Repulse were forced to break off the search due to fuel shortage; the only heavy ships remaining apart from Force H were King George V and Rodney, but they were too distant.
 Ark Royal's Swordfish were already searching nearby when the Catalina found her.
 Several torpedo bombers also located the battleship, about 60 nmi away from Ark Royal.
 Somerville ordered an attack as soon as the Swordfish returned and were rearmed with torpedoes.
 He detached the cruiser Sheffield to shadow Bismarck, though Ark Royal's aviators were not informed of this.
-As a result, the Swordfish, which were armed with torpedoes equipped with new magnetic detonators, accidentally attacked Sheffield.
+As a result, the Swordfish, which were armed with torpedoes equipped with magnetic detonators, accidentally attacked Sheffield.
 The magnetic detonators failed to work properly and Sheffield emerged unscathed.